- Embedded Journal vs UFS Journal

 alluxio.master.journal.folder.
 This must be set to a filesystem folder that is

 available to all masters.
-In single-master mode, a local filesystem path may be
+In single-master mode, use a local filesystem path for simplicity.

 be in a distributed system where all masters can access it.
 The journal folder

 should be in a filesystem that supports flush such as HDFS or NFS.
 It is not